What is the Bystander Effect?

 Don’t let fear prevent you from saving a life!
 Take action in the moment.

 None of us can predict exactly how we will react during an emergency.
-But simply knowing about the bystander effect phenomenon can help you try to overcome any hesitancy to take action that could arise in the moment.
+But simply knowing about the bystander effect can help you try to overcome any hesitancy to take action that could arise in the moment.

 It is a good idea to try to be mentally prepared to assist during a potential future cardiac emergency.
 Know that if you ever see someone collapse suddenly and become unresponsive, you will need to CALL-PUSH-SHOCK–it is important to keep this in mind at all times!